Time-Series Data Visualization with Apache Superset and QuestDB

 The next step is to explore the Superset documentation.
 You can learn how to create business dashboards for both batch and real-time scenarios.

-We encourage you to share some of your dashboards with our Slack Community.
+We encourage you to share some of your dashboards with our Community Forum.
 You can also play with our live demo to execute queries on demo datasets.
 Of course, contributions to our open-source projects on GitHub are more than welcome.